mattwarren/mattwarren.github.io/_posts/2018-03-23-How-to-investigate-.NET-internals.md

 3. Go away and learn more (read the source code, read other resources, etc)
 4. GOTO 'Step 1', understanding more this time!

-Related to this, the source code itself is often as helpful as the BOTR, due to the extensive comments, for example [this one describing the rules for prestubs](https://github.com/dotnet/coreclr/blob/release/2.0.0/src/inc/corinfo.h#L1426-L1514) really helped me out.
+Related to this, the source code itself is often as helpful as the BOTR due to the extensive comments, for example [this one describing the rules for prestubs](https://github.com/dotnet/coreclr/blob/release/2.0.0/src/inc/corinfo.h#L1426-L1514) really helped me out.
 The downside of the source code comments is that they are bit harder to find, whereas the BOTR is all in one place.

 <span id="build-from-source"/>
 ## Step Four - Build from the source